Veronica Cooper

-Veronica "Rocky" Cooper (née Balfe; May 27, 1913 – February 16, 2000) was an American debutante and actress who appeared in The Gay Nighties and other films under the name Sandra Shaw.
+Veronica "Rocky" Cooper (née Balfe; May 27, 1913 – February 16, 2000) was an American socialite and actress who appeared in The Gay Nighties and other films under the name Sandra Shaw.
 She was the wife of the actor Gary Cooper and mother of painter Maria Cooper Janis.

 Early life

 Veronica May Balfe was born in Brooklyn to Veronica Gibbons and Harry Balfe, Jr. Following her parents' divorce, she lived in Paris with her mother.
-Balfe did not see her father for many years, but kept in touch with her grandfather, who owned a ranch in California.
+Balfe did not see her father for many years, but stayed in contact with her grandfather, who owned a ranch in California.
 Balfe saw her father a few years before his death in the 1950s.
 Her mother married Paul Shields, a successful Wall Street financier.

 She graduated from the Todhunter School and the Bennett School in Millbrook, New York.
 While she was in school, she studied dramatics and participated in some amateur productions.
 An avid sportswoman, she was known to her friends by the nickname "Rocky."